freeradical13/freeradical13.github.io/index.md

 [![substance terms](images/substance_terms.png)](images/substance_terms.png)

 A [mixture][] is a combination of different substances which cannot be separated through physical means.
 Therefore, an object is either a substance or a mixture.
+A mixture is [homogenous][homogenous mixture] if its substances have the same proportions throughout (e.g. air), or otherwise [heterogenous][heterogenous mixture].

 A [molecular entity][] is a single instance of a part of a molecule, such as an atom, ion, or molecule.
 A set of identical molecular entities (in other words, a class of molecular entities) is a [chemical species][].
 For example, a single water molecule is a molecular entity, but all the instances of a water molecule in some context is a chemical species.
 Relatedly, an [elementary entity][] is similar to a molecular entity but may also be an electron, particle, or group of particles.